 Profits of the items you have been bidding on are shown to the right of your screens just below the value of the item.
-The price at which you dropped out of the bidding is reported just below the value of the item.
+If you have clinched an item there are x's in the space next to the entry - your bid.
 Below this is shown the price at which you clinched the item and below this the profits earned on the item.